kennyluke1023/SQL_tutorial/README.md

 Goals
-1. Basic concepts
+1. Basic Functions 11/7 done
    * Select and From
    * Alias and Distinct
    * Where
    * Operators( =, <>(!=), >,<,>=,<=, between, in like, ilike, AND, ON)
-   * Having

-3. Basic Functions
+3. Half-Advanced Functions
-   * Groupby
+   * Groupby (Having)
    * Join functions (self_join & inner_join)
    * Cast
    * Order by